 An alternative could be: ‘Tom’s eyelids drooped.
 His dark circles the colour of plums contrasted with the blue of his eyes.’
 If your POV is first person, you can have a lot more fun with this: ‘I can’t keep my eyes open.
 Maybe if I lift my eyebrows, my eyelids will follow.
 Nope.
 Can’t hold it.
 My face droops back down.’
 You get the idea.

 In addition to ‘Am I showing or telling?’, frequently ask yourself ‘So What?’ when introducing things – details, events, phrases, anything.
 You’ve placed a feature here.
 So what?
 What’s it supposed to do?
 What’s it actually doing?
 How does it affect your story, reader, writing style, and so on?

 The choices you make, as well as your realisations about your narrative habits, quality of expression, and even the ways your text reflects your psyche, can affect your authorial voice.
 The more you work on your texts, the better you’ll get to know yourself and your abilities.

 There is, of course, a lot more involved in improving your writing, but finding your unique voice among the bellowing crowd is a vital aspect to focus on.
 Be natural, playful, clever, and inquisitive.
 Your progress as a person and writer will surprise you.

 Have any other helpful writing tips?
 Share your experience in the comments below.

-And keep learning about the power of reading on Book Breath!
+Keep learning about the power of writing and reading…